Elichadai25/Elichadai_olga/README.md

- 5️⃣ Aggregation with Window Functions
+ 5️⃣ Aggregation with Window Functions:

 Functions used: MAX() with OVER(PARTITION BY...) and OVER()